There are several kinds of opportunities for joining the lab.

 Please reach out to me for details (apply via the links above, but do contact me directly, too).
 Positions are open until filled, but I want to fill them soon.

-I am not currently looking for grad students to join my lab for August 2021.
+I am not currently looking for grad students to join my lab.
 But for people curious about opportunities in the future:

 For application information, go to https://eeb.utk.edu/graduate-studies/application-information/ (though note we are changing our deadline to Dec.
 1).
 There is information at a university level for applying at https://gradschool.utk.edu/admissions/applying-to-graduate-school/.
 Students from countries outside the US are more than welcome.
 See https://gradschool.utk.edu/admissions/applying-to-graduate-school/admissions-for-international-students/ for more information (remember our department deadline of Dec.
 1, which is earlier than the university deadline).
 Our international office can help with visas and other information (and students who have worked with this office generally find it helpful).
 Also note that United States national policy affects visas and related paperwork, and so what is required and permissible may change.